dgp1130/html-fragments-demo/README.md

-The interesting aspect of the approach here is that it demonstrates two use cases where client-side rendering would traditionally be required, either necessitating developer support of CSR and SSR of the same component (a tweet) or requiring the developer to commit to a fully CSR'd app.
+The interesting aspect of the approach here is that it demonstrates two use cases where client-side rendering would traditionally be required, either
+necessitating:

+1. Developer support of CSR and SSR of the same component (a tweet).
+1. Committing to a fully CSR'd app.
+1. Refreshing the page to receive new SSR'd changes.

 Here, the same functionality is supported, yet tweets are **always** server-side rendered and include CSS and JS which get loaded by the browser when first